hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 And here, we're finding... rates of change of ... some functions, I guess.
 What do these functions do?
-Who is inverse sine on a Saturday?
 Why do I care?
+Who is inverse sine to me?
 These questions are unforgivably dull when there is literally hundreds of years of material to draw on.
 I wish I was cherry picking, but we will see below that the rest of the chapter is the same.